How to Spend 2 Weeks in Jordan: A Trip Planning Guide

 While Terhaal offers countless experiences for you to choose from, their Jordan Adventure Tour is an excellent option if you wish to visit the country’s highlights.
 On this tour, you’ll have the opportunity to hike in the Dana Nature Reserve, discover the sand dunes of Wadi Rum, float in the Dead Sea, explore off-the-beaten-path in Petra, and spend a night in the desert at a local Bedouin campsite.

 I spent 5 days hiking, biking and traversing the countryside and had the absolute best time.
 Some of the highlights of my experience were camping in the desert in Little Petra, staying in the Wadi Rum with the Bedouins and spending the day in Petra.
-The full experience can be seen in this video: I hiked to one of the 7 wonders of the World.
+The full experience can be seen in this video: I Hiked to One of the 7 Wonders of the World.

 Hike or Bike Part of the Jordan Trail

-For bikers and backpackers, Jordan offers some unique and well-catered trails.
-The longest of these is the Jordan Trail, which runs from the olive grove-covered north and travels 400 miles south through the Dana Biosphere Reserve, into Petra, through the Wadi Rum Desert, and ends in Aqaba by the Red Sea.
 To do the trail in full takes a whopping 42 days.
-Or alternatively, you can explore a few of its most popular sections, which include hiking into Petra and biking through the Wadi Rum Desert.
+Alternatively, you can explore a few of its most popular sections, which include hiking into Petra and biking through the Wadi Rum Desert.
 Hikers and bikers can choose to do this trail fully or partially supported depending on your travel style.
 Many local companies can set up food supplies, lodging and logistics for your multiple day journey through the country.

 Feynan Ecolodge JOrdan

-Feynan Ecolodge and Wadi Dana Beyond © Feynan Ecolodge
+Feynan Ecolodge and Wadi Dana Beyond ©Feynan Ecolodge

-Another excellent option for a first hike in Jordan is the Dana Biosphere Reserve.
-Covering more than 300 square kilometers of spectacular mountains and Wadis along the face of the Great Rift Valley, Dana Biosphere Reserve is Jordan’s largest nature reserve.
-It also happens to be home to an impressive variety of plants and wildlife (including Ibex or wild goats) and features brightly colored and uniquely shaped sandstone characteristics that resemble the deserts of the southwest US.
-For those traveling through this section of the trail one of the highlights for many is staying at the Feynan Ecolodge in the heart of the Reserve.
+It also happens to be home to an impressive variety of plants and wildlife (including Ibex or wild goats) and features brightly colored and uniquely-shaped sandstone characteristics that resemble the deserts of the southwest US.
+For those traveling through this section of the trail, one of the highlights for many is staying at the Feynan Ecolodge in the heart of the Reserve.
 Hailed as one of the worlds best eco-lodges it runs on solar power and offers one of the best eco experiences in all of Jordan.

 Alice at the MOnastery in Petra